CiscoISE/terraform-provider-ciscoise/docs/data-sources/sponsor_group.md

 subcategory: ""
 description: |-
   It performs read operation on SponsorGroup.
-  - This data source allows the client to get a sponsor group by ID.
-  - This data source allows the client to get all the sponsor groups.
+  This data source allows the client to get a sponsor group by ID.This data source allows the client to get all the sponsor groups.
   Filter:
   [name]
   Sorting: